ecadlabs/signatory/docs/yubi.md

 ## Create a Key in your Yubi HSM

-On your machine which as the Yubi HSM run the following command
+On your machine which has the Yubi HSM run the following command

 ```sh
 yubihsm-connector -d